Generalized Random Forests using Fixed-Point Trees: Additional Simulations

-Figures~\ref{fig:timing-hte-1},~\ref{fig:timing-hte-2},~\ref{fig:timing-hte-3},~\ref{fig:timing-hte-4},~\ref{fig:timing-hte-5} illustrate the absolute fit times for the GRF-$\FPT$ algorithm under the five HTE settings of $\theta^*_k(x)$ and $\pi_k(x)$ described in Table~\ref{tbl:hte-sim-settings}.
+Figure~\ref{fig:timing-hte} illustrates the absolute fit times for the GRF-$\FPT$ algorithm under the five HTE settings of $\theta^*_k(x)$ and $\pi_k(x)$ described in Table~\ref{tbl:hte-sim-settings} over the large-$n$ settings in Table~\ref{tbl:sim_params}.
 We find that GRF-$\FPT$ is consistently faster than GRF-$\grad$.
-The speedup factor is summarized in Figure~\ref{fig:timing-ratio-hte}, which illustrates the relative speedup of GRF-$\FPT$, calculated as the ratio of GRF-$\grad$ fit times over GRF-$\FPT$ fit times.
+The speedup factor of GRF-$\FPT$ relative to GRF-$\grad$ is summarized in Figure~\ref{fig:timing-ratio-hte}, calculated as the ratio of GRF-$\grad$ fit times over GRF-$\FPT$ fit times.
 As was seen for VCM experiments, the speed advantage of GRF-$\FPT$ scales with the dimensionality $K$ of the target.
-Moreover, Figure~\ref{fig:forest-mse-hte} shows that shows that this speed advantage comes at no penalty with respect to accuracy.
-Across all settings, for both $K = 4$ and $K = 256$-dimensional targets, the HTE estimates $\hat\theta(x)$ made by GRF-$\FPT$ display similar MSE to estimates made by GRF-$\grad$.
-Details of the MSE estimation experiment are discussed in Section~\ref{sec:simulations}.
+One sees from both Figures~\ref{fig:timing-ratio-hte} and~\ref{fig:timing-hte} that GRF-$\FPT$'s computational advantage is less dramatic than under the VCM experiments.
+This can be understood based on the fact that the VCM regressors $W_i$ are continuous while the HTE regressors represent binary indicators.
+Continuous regressors provide more granularity when fitting the child statistics $\tilde\theta_{C_j}$, and as a result provide a larger set of candidate splits over the covariates.
+Nevertheless, one sees in Figure~\ref{fig:timing-ratio-hte} that the $\FPT$ splitting mechanism is still up to 1.5$\times$ faster under the largest regressor setting $K = 256$, with a more modest, but persistent savings across all settings.

+The statistical benchmarks for our HTE experiments are shown in Figure~\ref{fig:forest-mse-hte}.
+Consistent with the VCM experiments, one sees that the computational advantage of GRF-$\FPT$ does not come at the cost of in terms of its statistical accuracy.